 Risk is inherent to the activities of investments companies.
-The Company's ability to identify, measure, monitor and manage each type of risk to which the Company is exposed is an important factor in its financial soundness, profitability, reputation and in the achievement of its strategic targets.
-Risk management is also one of the most important aspects in decision making; it aims to identify any risks to which the Company is potentially exposed when making decisions and to avoid or minimise such risks.
+The Company's ability to identify, measure, monitor and manage each type of risk to which the Company is exposed

 The risk management function in the Company is carried out in respect of all major types of existing and potential risks including credit, market, operational and other risks.
 The internal risk governance procedures in the Company are carried out based on principals of comprehensive analysis and control.
 The Company's organisational structure represents the following bodies responsible for risk management: